A phase transition creates the geometry of the continuum from discrete space: Testing our graphs

 \subsection{Hausdorff dimension}

 If the number of nodes in a ball of radius $r$ scales as $N\propto r^{d_H}$, then $d_H$ is the Hausdorff dimension of the graph.
-Interestingly, it is known that random triangulations of the 2-sphere lead to graphs with $d_H = 4$ as they converge to `Brownian maps' \cite{leGall}.
+As we noted earlier, planarity is not indicative of dimension: random triangulations of the 2-sphere have $d_H = 4$ as they converge, in the large node limit, to `Brownian maps' \cite{leGall}.
 To calculate the dimension of our graphs, we define the half-circumference $H$ of a graph as the average over all nodes of the node eccentricity, where the eccentricity of a node is the greatest geodesic distance between it and any other node in the graph.
 If nodes are a measure of area, then we would expect a graph which approximates a smooth spherical surface with $d_H = 2$ to satisfy the scaling $H\propto N^{1/2}$.
 This is not the case for the curvature model (Figure \ref{all_tests}a), but is true for the walker model in the low temperature limit for a large number of nodes (Figure \ref{all_tests}b).
-The upwards curvature of the solid gray lines in Figure \ref{all_tests}b shows evidence that this phase persists at non-zero temperature.
+The upwards curvature of the solid gray lines in Figure \ref{all_tests}b shows evidence that this $d_H = 2$ phase survives to temperatures above zero.